Lead Tech

 Content Specialists

 Aubrey Durkin has been working in education since 2009.
 She has taught or tutored students leveled pre-k to 12th grade.
-She completed a math specialist program through UIC in 2020 and has her Master’s Degree in Curriculum and Instruction.
+She completed an elementary math program through UIC in 2020 and has her Master’s Degree in Curriculum and Instruction with a math endorsement (5-8).
+In the past year, she continued mathematical education by completing Lord Math: Decoding Math courses as well as Orton Gillingham Math training.

-Aubrey spends her free time with her husband and four children, usually at the hockey rink bundled up and rooting for the Midwest Blackbirds.
+Aubrey spends her free time with her husband and four children, usually in the backyard playing Wiffle ball.

 Content specialist